19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

-They are docile and very friendly, hence safe to live with children.
+They are docile and friendly, hence safe to live with children.
 They lay 250-300 jumbo-sized eggs annually that are brown/tinted.
 Likewise, they are fast growers and begin laying eggs at 5 months.

 3. Austrawhite Chicken